wpdevup/tap-chat/readme.txt

 = Does it support different timezones? =
 Yes!
 You can select any timezone from the dropdown.
 This is perfect for businesses serving global customers.

+= Can I customize the welcome bubble avatar? =
+Yes!
+You can provide a URL to any image.
+It will be displayed as a circular avatar.
+Leave empty to use the default WhatsApp icon.

+= How does the bubble remember if I closed it? =
+The plugin uses sessionStorage to remember your choice.
+It will show again in a new browser session or on a different page.

 = Can I use it with page builders? =
 Yes!
 Works with Elementor, Gutenberg, and other page builders.